geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I came to realize how powerful SQL really is.
 All of a sudden it was a world with window functions, views, schemas, users, and more, that was open to us.

-I fell like I was never really in control of my schema when using JPA or other ORM tools in the past.
+I feel like I was never really in control of my schema when using JPA or other ORM tools in the past.

 ## Typescript and React